 Black stem borer is a tiny beetle that bores into the trunks of apple trees and creates a gallery that it fills with "ambrosia" fungus to feed its young, and infested trees can yellow, wither and die from the attack.
 We are trying to determine where and when this beetle is showing up, what attracts it to young apple trees, and how to prevent it from causing damage in orchards.
 The Scholar will assist with trapping and monitoring for these beetles and their damage, and help assess the effectiveness of some management tactics to prevent them from damaging apple trees in western New York orchards.

 Fire blight is a necrotic disease of rosaceous plants caused by the bacterium Erwinia amylovora.
 Though outbreaks are sporadic, this pathogen has a significant economic impact on global apple and pear crops, decimating orchards and resulting in 100% crop loss in some cases.
 Insects have long been implicated in the disease cycle, but intimate details regarding their role in pathogen transmission are scarce.
-Anecdotally, dipterans will feed on the sugary, bacteria-laden exudate on diseased shoots, trunks, and fruitlets, but whether or not this interaction translates to pathogen spread is unknown.
-This project will investigate whether or not a model fly organism, Drosophila melanogaster, can acquire and transmit E. amylovora from fire blight ooze.
-We will use laboratory bioassays to assess numerous variables including: 1) whether the insect prefers to feed on diseased or healthy fruits; 2) if the insect carries the pathogen internally, externally, or both; 3) if the insect can transmit the bacteria to healthy fruits and shoots; and 4) if live bacteria can be cultured from insect frass.
+Dipterans feed on the sugary, bacteria-laden exudate on diseased shoots, trunks, and fruitlets, but whether or not this interaction translates to pathogen spread is unknown.
+This project will investigate whether or not a model fly organism, Drosophila melanogaster, can transmit E. amylovora from fire blight ooze.
+We will use laboratory bioassays to investigate all aspects of transmission, including how damage from non-vector insects affects infection rates.

-The soil bacterium Bacillus thuringiensis (Bt) is the most successfully used biological insecticide in agriculture and public health.
-The current genetically modified insect-resistant crops are all engineered with the toxin genes from Bt to confer insect-resistance.
-However, the molecular modes of action of various insecticidal Bt toxins in insects are not fully understood, and evolution of resistance to Bt toxins in insect populations threatens the long-term future of Bt-biotechnology for environmentally benign pest management.
-We use biological, genetic and molecular approaches to study the mode of action of Bt toxins and mechanisms of insect resistance to Bt toxins.
+The soil bacterium Bacillus thuringiensis (Bt) is the most successfully and widely used biological insecticide in agriculture and public health.
+Current genetically modified insect-resistant crops are all engineered with insecticidal genes from Bt to confer insect-resistance.
+However, the mechanisms of action of various insecticidal Bt proteins in insects are not fully understood, and evolution of resistance to Bt proteins in insect populations threatens the long-term future of Bt-biotechnology for environmentally benign pest management.
+We use biological, genetic and molecular approaches to study mechanisms of insect resistance to insecticidal Bt proteins.
+Students will have exposure to various research approaches and experiment techniques in the lab.
 The scholar will participate in our research projects to conduct an independent study under guidance of and in collaboration with lab members.

 Field: 0%; Lab: 100%.
 Faculty: Ping Wang

-Soil houses one of the most biodiverse insect communities on earth.
+Soil houses one of the most biodiverse arthropod communities on earth.
 These communities are comprised of multiple trophic groups including herbivores, decomposers, fungivores, and predators.
-While we know that insects thrive in the soils under our feet, we have a poor understanding of their basic ecology, and thus, soil is often considered a black box by many scientists.
+While we know that arthropods thrive in the soils under our feet, we have a poor understanding of their basic ecology, and thus, soil is often considered a black box by many scientists.
 This presents major challenges in soil insect pest management, especially biological control, which relies on a thorough understanding of how pests interact with their biotic and abiotic environment.
-The Soil Arthropod Ecology Lab (SAEL) at Cornell University will be conducting field experiments on sod farms and golf courses throughout Central and Western, NY in 2017 to explore the potential use of beneficial, entomopathogenic nematodes and fungi to control root-feeding insects.
-Our project will seek to enhance establishment of entomopathogens in soils and will identify soil biotic and abiotic conditions that promote their persistence.
-The participating scholar will acquire skills in the collection and identification of soil-dwelling insects and pathogens, and will learn laboratory procedures for quantifying soil entomopathogen persistence and infection.
-The SAEL scholar will also become familiar with pest management and other practices used in turfgrass.
+Research in the Wickings lab focuses on the ecology and management of soil arthropods, including both pests and beneficial organisms.
+Our interests span basic and applied aspects of soil ecology and we are currently working in we anticipate mentoring a summer scholar in one of our many ongoing research areas including:

 Field: 50%; Lab: 50%.
 Faculty: Wickings